 A nice find, indeed.

-Thanking Enrico for the opportunity to listen to and appreciate this gem.
+Thanking Enrico for giving to me the opportunity to listen to and appreciate this gem.